Ghosts of the Thunder Bay Inn in Haunted Michigan

 But it’s important to note that while the Inn is ripe with stories and accounts of purported hauntings, none of this has been empirically confirmed.
 Personal experiences vary greatly, and what one person might attribute to a paranormal encounter, another might dismiss as the tricks our senses can play on us in unfamiliar environments, especially those steeped in local lore and tragedy.
 The Thunder Bay Inn remains a historic, active lodging and dining venue and continues to intrigue its guests with its hauntingly rich history.

-Related Haunted Stories: Stone Lion Inn
+Related Haunted Stories: Driskill Hotel

 Wrapping Up